Transversal polynomial of r-fold covers: Multigraphs and Covers

-As an example to illustrate these definitions, we give a $3$-fold cover of $K_3$ in Figure \ref{fig:ex}.
-On the left, we show an arc function $\alpha$ on the arcs of $K_3$; the permutations are given in cyclic notation and $\epsilon$ denotes the identity permutation.
-In the center of Figure \ref{fig:ex}, we have the $K_3$ with the arc functions depicted as perfect matchings between sets of $\{1,2,3\}$ at each vertex.
-On the right of the figure, we have the graph resulting from the $3$-fold cover of $K_3$, as given by the arc function.
-For this arc function, we can compute that
+To illustrate these definitions we give a $3$-fold cover of a graph $X$, which is $K_3$ with a loop, in Figure \ref{fig:ex}.
+On the left, we show an arc function $\alpha$ on the arcs of $X$; the permutations are given in cyclic notation and $\epsilon$ denotes the identity permutation.
+In the center of Figure \ref{fig:ex}, we have the $X$ with the arc functions depicted as perfect matchings between sets of $\{1,2,3\}$ at each vertex.
+On the right of the figure, we have the graph resulting from the $3$-fold cover of $X$, as given by the arc function.
+We can easily compute directly that

 We note that one place where covers arise in graph theory is in the study of embeddings of graphs in surfaces.
 (See, e.g., Gross and Tucker \cite{GroTuc87}.)
-Where we use arc functions and covers, they speak of voltage assignments and voltage graphs, and the class of covers considered is somwhat less general than ours (for the topologically initiated, they work with \textsl{regular covers}).
+Where we use arc functions and covers, they speak of voltage assignments and voltage graphs, and the class of covers considered is somewhat less general than ours (for the topologically initiated, they work with \textsl{regular covers}).